barrykooij/related-posts-for-wp/readme.txt

 = WPML compatible =
 Related Posts for WordPress is fully compatible with WPML.
 You can automatically add manually link related posts in their own language.

+= Shortcode =
+Related Posts for WordPress has a shortcode allowing you to display related posts on any position within your content.

 **More information**

 - Visit the [Related Posts for WordPress website](http://www.relatedpostsforwp.com/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=more-information)